mikeleeco/mikeleeco.github.com/resume.md

 ---

 ## Professional Profile
 I'm a research and data professional with a keen interest in creating products and tools that supplement the acquisition of knowledge.
-Whether working independently or collaboratively I'm able to contribute meaningful work augmented strong communication skills.
+Whether working independently or collaboratively I'm able to contribute meaningful work, augmented by strong communication skills.
 I understand how to think critically regarding challenging data problems, have strong writing skills, and value the impact of diverse audiences when creating products.

 ## Core Compentencies